mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet 1.md

 It was written in support of [[Co-creating your physical event with your online community|Event co-creation on the Atmosphere]], and uses as an example a short experiment I'm doing in the run up to the [ATProto.science conference](https://atproto.science/events/atmosphere2026/), so if you landed on this page directly, you might want to check out the parent post for the wider context.

-*(Note: This is version 2 of this sub-page.
-Version control in footer.)*

 ## Getting My Head Around Leaflet

 [Leaflet.pub](https://leaflet.pub/) is one of the three originators of standard.site.
 To be honest it took me a little while to get my head around Leaflet, and [there's still a chance that I've got something wrong](https://bsky.app/profile/mathewlowry.eurosky.social/post/3mf5iro2v5s2g), which is one reason why this is one of my experimental, multiple-version posts.
 ### Basic Leaflet Components

-You can do everything from simply publishing a standalone page (aka "looseleaf") right through to creating a Leaflet Publication, within which there are Pages, within which you can embed subpages, which appear to the right of the page:
+You can do everything from simply publishing a standalone page right through to creating a Leaflet Publication, within which there are Pages, within which you can embed subpages, which appear to the right of the page:

 ![[leaflet-components-1.png]]